-Acquisition of parcels for Linear Parks should be coordinated with proposed greenway locations in the County's strategic planning documents.
-In addition, opportunities may arise to acquire parcels that are not associated with an overall Greenway Plan that would still meet the requirements outlined for a Linear Park.
-Highest priority should be given to parcels that provide connection between existing parks, schools, public facilities, and residential areas.
-Currently the rezoning process in Gwinnett County (and to a lesser extent the building permit process) requires easements to be provided for greenways when the property is associated with proposed routes.
+Acquisition of parcels for Linear Parks should be coordinated with proposed greenway locations in the Open Space and Greenway Master Plan.
+In addition opportunities may arise to acquire parcels that are not associated with the Greenway Plan that would still meet the requirements outlined for a Linear Park.
+Highest priority would be given to parcels that provide connection between existing parks, schools, public facilities and residential areas.
+Currently the rezoning process in Gwinnett County (and to a lesser extent the building permit process) requires easements to be provided for greenways when the property is associated with proposed locations in the Master Plan.
 Though linear parks will often be associated with rivers or streams, multi-use trails should be located outside of stream buffers and floodplains wherever possible and should follow State and County stream buffer requirements.